NJM-QSensing/ulia/README.rst

 Usage
 =====

-Example on how to use the ULIA:
+A simple example on how to utilize the ULIA.

 .. code-block:: python